the1lab/1lab/src/Data/Image.lagda.md

 ## Higher induction-recursion

-It's actually totally possible to, at least in Agda, define higher inductive types at the same time as we define pattern-matching functions on them.
+It's actually totally possible to, at least in Mikan, define higher inductive types at the same time as we define pattern-matching functions on them.
 And that's exactly what we'll do: specify $\im f$ higher-inductively _at the same time as_ we define $f' : \im f \mono b$